 “Great, you knew she had mafia connections and you let me get involved with her?”

 “Let’s get something straight here kid.
 I ain’t your father.
 You’re three times seven.
-It’s your responsibility to check up on who you hang out with.”
+It’s your responsibility to get to know the people you hang out with.”

 “So, all of those real estate transactions I did were with gang members?”